-When visiting Jaisalmer, many people opt to stay inside its living 9th century sandstone fort.
+When visiting Jaisalmer, many tourists opt to stay inside its living 9th century sandstone fort.
 It's a unique experience.
-However, what they may not be aware of is that the condition of the Fort is rapidly deteriorating as drain water is seeping into its foundations.
-Increasing commercial activities are posing a danger to the fort, and the situation has become so concerning that the municipal council plans to remove all hotels and restaurants from the Fort.
-So, what's the best alternative for accommodations?
-Staying in a hotel with Fort views!
-You'll find many Jaisalmer hotels with panoramic Fort views from their rooftop terraces and Fort facing rooms.
+However, what they may not be aware of is that the condition of the fort is rapidly deteriorating, as drain water is seeping into its foundations.
+Increasing commercial activities are posing a danger to the fort, and the situation has become so concerning that the government wants to move people out of the fort.
+So, what's best the alternative?
+Staying at accommodations with mesmerizing views of the fort!
+You'll find many Jaisalmer hotels with panoramic fort views from their rooftops and fort-facing rooms.
 Here are eight of the best ones, for all budgets.
 Do note that substantial discounts are available during the low season, from April to September.

 01 of 08

-If you're looking for a hotel with a modern and luxurious touch, don't hesitate to stay at the highly rated, boutique 1st Gate Home-Fusion.
+If you're looking for an authentic haveli hotel with a contemporary feel, don't hesitate to stay at boutique 1st Gate Home-Fusion.
 Located just outside the fort walls, this exceptional hotel couldn't have a better location!
-Its eight rooms have been stylishly renovated in warm golden tones and with restored teak floors.
+Its eight rooms have been stylishly renovated in warm golden tones, with restored teak floors.
 One of the hotel's main attractions is its rooftop restaurant (with fabulous fort views of course), renowned for its delicious Italian and Indian vegetarian fusion food.
 There's also a lounge bar with cocktails and live music.
-Room rates start from 7,000 rupees per night, plus tax.
+Room rates start from 7,500 rupees per night, plus tax.

 02 of 08